paridin/daemon_nginx_uWSGI/README.md

 }
 ```
 * **nginx.conf**
-*my file is locate on /usr/local/conf you need has created /usr/local/conf/site-enabled directory*
+*It is located on /usr/local/conf you must create site-enabled directory on the path if you don't have it*

 ```bash
 worker_processes 1;